mimiframework/Mimi.jl/docs/src/tutorials/tutorial_2.md

 Most model modifications will include not only parametric updates, but also strutural changes and component modification, addition, replacement, and deletion along with the required re-wiring of parameters etc. The most useful functions of the common API, in these cases are likely **`replace_comp!`, `add_comp!`** along with **`Mimi.delete!`** and the requisite functions for parameter setting and connecting.
 For detail on the public API functions look at the API reference [here](http://anthofflab.berkeley.edu/Mimi.jl/dev/reference/).

-Users who wish to modify the component structure would also do well to look into the **built-in helper components`adder`, `ConnectorCompVector`, and `ConnectorCompMatrix`** in the `src\components` folder, as these can prove quite useful.
+Users who wish to modify the component structure would also do well to look into the **built-in helper components`adder`, `ConnectorCompVector`, and `ConnectorCompMatrix`** in the `src/components` folder, as these can prove quite useful.

 * `adder.jl` -- Defines `Mimi.adder`, which simply adds two parameters, `input` and `add` and stores the result in `output`.